 - What is the main shopping district in Reykjavik?

 - Where in the world is Reykjavik located?

 - Is Reykjavik, Iceland, expensive?

 Downtown Reykjavik/City Center

-It’s a great place to stay in Reykjavik as many things are within easy walking distance from all of the popular hotels.
+Many first-time or returning visitors to Iceland stay in downtown Reykjavik.
+As you might imagine, this area is the city center known as Midborg.
+It’s a great place to stay in Reykjavik, as many things are within easy walking distance from the popular hotels.

 Where to Stay in Downtown Reykjavik